arsy786/spring-boot-microservices-2/README.md

 ## 5.1 Implementation (Keycloak)

+<ins>Keycloak

 Keycloak is an open-source identity and access management solution which makes it easy to secure modern applications  with less code.
+Keycloak is based on standard protocols and provides support for OpenID Connect, OAuth 2.0, and SAML.
-Keycloak provides both SAML and OpenID protocol solutions which are industry standard so definitely Building an application that is integrated with Keycloak will provide you a more secure and stable solution.
+Building an application that is integrated with Keycloak will provide you a more secure and stable solution.

-We are going to enable and configure OAuth 2.0 support on the API gateway via Keycloak on a Docker container.
+You can enable and configure OAuth 2.0 support on the API gateway via Keycloak on a Docker container.
-Must ensure configurations such as Issuer URI and SecurityConfig.class is added.
+But, we must ensure that configurations such as Issuer URI and SecurityConfig.class are added.
-When using POSTMAN for communicating with the REST API's, we must select OAuth2.0 in Authorization Type and complete the configuration options as per our KeyCloak settings.
+When using POSTMAN for communicating with the REST API's, we must select OAuth2.0 in "Authorization Type" and complete the configuration options as per our KeyCloak settings.
 This will allow us to use JWT's issued by KeyCloak.

 Link to Keycloak examples: